balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

             raise NotImplementedError("this method has to be implemented on setup level")

-Now these methods do nothing, but we need implemented versions of these methods.
-Often we really don't need to implement them on the scenario level, because the most implementation often depends on the setup.
-In our example it is the same matter, all of our methods should raise a ``NotImplementedError`` here.
+When creating scenarios, it is often the case that only the interfaces are provided and not the implementation, as the implementation depends heavily on the real setup.
+In these cases, we typically add abstract methods and properties.
+However, it is still possible to provide some implementations in certain scenarios.
+The same applies here, which is why we make our methods abstract by adding ``NotImplementedError`` everywhere.

 .. note::
     If you are writing ``balderhub`` projects or if you are creating common scenarios that are used from other people